-B. PROPOSED ACTIVITIES FOR 2023
+B. PROPOSED ACTIVITIES FOR 2024

-The District's proposed activities to achieve its objectives during calendar year 2023 include, but are not limited to, the following:
+The District's proposed activities to achieve its objectives during calendar year 2024 include, but are not limited to, the following:

 - i.
 Funding extensive marketing of the District and businesses, and associated events, located in the BID; - ii.
-Provide grants, stipends and/or complimentary services (e.g., housekeeping, security staff, electrical) to individuals or businesses to host events in the Plaza or other public areas within the District; - iii.
-Host events in the District (e.g., Children's Programs, Plaza Events, Annual Signature District Event) and organize and manage contracts related to event-related services and expenses (e.g., housekeeping, security); - iv.
-Collect and analyze demographic and economic data related to pedestrian traffic, attendance at events, and revenues generated by businesses within the District directly and indirectly related to events held in the District; - v.
-Working close with City of Milwaukee officials to connect government resources with the businesses within the District and to improve public safety and business growth by assessing opportunities to increase walkability, parking options, and public transportation into and from the District; and vi.
-Administrative activities, including, but not limited to, securing an independent certified audit as required by law or as necessary as determined by the BID in its discretion, securing insurance for the activities of the District's Board, and complying with the open meetings law, Subchapter V of Chapter 19 of the Wisconsin Statutes.
+Providing grants, stipends and/or complimentary services (e.g., housekeeping, security staff, electrical) to individuals or businesses to host events on the Plaza or other public areas within the District; - iii.
+Hosting events in the District (e.g., Children's Programs, Plaza Events, Music Series, Annual Signature District Event) and organizing and managing contracts related to event-related services and expenses (e.g., housekeeping, security); - iv.
+Collecting and analyzing demographic and economic data related to pedestrian traffic, attendance at events, and revenues generated by businesses within the District directly and indirectly related to events held in the District; - v.
+Continuing to work closely with City of Milwaukee officials to connect government resources with the businesses within the District and to improve public safety and business growth by assessing opportunities to increase walkability, parking options, and public transportation into and from the District; and vi.
+Conducting administrative activities, including, but not limited to, securing an independent certified audit as required by law or as necessary as determined by the BID in its discretion, securing insurance for the activities of the District's Board, and complying with the open meetings law, Subchapter V of Chapter 19 of the Wisconsin Statutes.